ram535ii/hmfaysal-omega-theme/_posts/2020-03-16-tech-lead-101-clear-leadership.md

 - You've increased transparency and been able to clearly communicate what leadership responsibilities exist and why others don't need to worry about them.
 - You've given senior leadership a clear understanding of what to expect from whom.
 - You've made the leadership group itself more effective, responsibilities shouldn't fall through the cracks and now you have a model to iterate on (this is really hard when you don't talk about it openly).
 Even additional clarity in your own role makes all this worth it.
 - Maybe you've even created a psychologically safe space for yourself to communicate with your co-leads.
-Remember, you put on the techlead hat in an instant, but learning how to do it well takes time and failure, so optimizing for your own learning and feedback loop is well worth it.
+Remember, you put on the tech lead hat in an instant, but learning how to do it well takes time and failure, so optimizing for your own learning and feedback loop is well worth it.
-- You've just put the "lead" in "techlead."
+- You've just put the "lead" in "tech lead."

 All of this leads nicely into the next part of the series - what is my responsibility as a tech lead?
 Coming soon 🔜